R220 Supplement, References to Responsibilities

 3.3.3.
 Institutional Governance and Administration

 184.108.40.206.
-Institutional Members; Government: The President, faculties, staff, students, alumni, and institutional Board of Trustees of each institution, when duly appointed, or admitted and qualified, are members of their respective universities, colleges and institutions, and, with the exception of the President (who serves at the pleasure of the State Board of Regents), may be suspended, removed from, or otherwise subjected to discipline in their respective categories of membership in accordance with law and the various rules and regulations governing the institutions of which they are members.
+Institutional Members; Government: The President, faculties, staff, students, alumni, and institutional Board of Trustees of each institution, when duly appointed, or admitted and qualified, are members of their respective universities, colleges and institutions, and, with the exception of the President (who serves at the pleasure of the Board of Higher Education), may be suspended, removed from, or otherwise subjected to discipline in their respective categories of membership in accordance with law and the various rules and regulations governing the institutions of which they are members.
 Presidents, with the approval of the institutional Boards of Trustees, are encouraged to consult with, provide and develop such arrangements for institutional government, involving appropriate participation in institutional affairs of these classes of institutional membership, as may serve the interest of each institution and promote the good of education thereat.

 220.127.116.11.
-Advocacy Consistent with Board Actions: Under no circumstances shall the Commissioner, any President, or other officer of an institution present or advocate budget items, capital facilities priorities, or other legislation to legislators, legislative committees, the Legislature, the Governor, or any other state agency that are inconsistent with actions or policies of the Board of Regents on such matters.
-The Commissioner and such other persons as may be designated by the State Board of Regents shall be the spokespersons for the Board at all official hearings before the legislators, legislative committees, the Legislature, the Governor, or any other state agency.
+Advocacy Consistent with Board Actions: Under no circumstances shall the Commissioner, any President, or other officer of an institution present or advocate budget items, capital facilities priorities, or other legislation to legislators, legislative committees, the Legislature, the Governor, or any other state agency that are inconsistent with actions or policies of the Board of Higher Education on such matters.
+The Commissioner and such other persons as may be designated by the Board of Higher Education shall be the spokespersons for the Board at all official hearings before the legislators, legislative committees, the Legislature, the Governor, or any other state agency.
 Nothing herein shall preclude a President or other officer of an institution from appearing at hearings involving his or her institution.

 3.3.4.
 Institutional Boards of Trustees